MooersLab/latextips/README.md

 It is best to add the index keys as you assemble the document so that you can use them as you work on the project.
 The keys serve as anchors to hyperlinks to them in the index.

-The search function is Acrobat Reader can lead too many hits and is a poor substitute for using index keys.
+The search function is Acrobat Reader can lead to too many hits and is a poor substitute for using index keys.

 ## Use keybindings